 How can I reset CMOS or BIOS settings?

-If your computer is having issues booting, has errors during boot, running into issues after adding hardware, or you're having other abnormal system behaviors that cannot be resolved though any other method, it may be necessary to reset the CMOS settings or load the default or fail-safe defaults as explained below.
+If the computer has problems booting, errors during boot, or other abnormal problems that cannot be resolved try resetting the CMOS settings to the default settings as explained below.

 Load or Reset defaults